 WHAT IS Mental health first aid?

-Mental Health First Aid (MHFA) is an eight-hour training designed to give participants the skills to help someone who is developing a mental health problem or experiencing a mental health crisis.
-The course usres role-playing and simulations to demonstrate how to recognize and respond to the warning signs and symptoms of a mental illness or emotional crisis.
+Mental Health First Aid (MHFA) is an six-hour hybrid training designed to give participants the skills to help someone who is developing a mental health problem or experiencing a mental health crisis.
+The course uses role-playing and simulations to demonstrate how to recognize and respond to the warning signs and symptoms of a mental illness or emotional crisis.

-The course is tailored specifically for Univerisity cultures to include:
+The course is tailored specifically for University cultures to include:

 - A discussion of campus culture and its relevance to the topic of mental health.